IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 StackEnsemble, VoteEnsemble, and BestLearner.
 They are considered as meta-ensembles because they can contain other learners including other ensembles as well as meta-ensembles.
-They support complex level of heirarchy depending on the requirements.
+They support complex level of hierarchy depending on the requirements.
 The most effective way to show their flexibility is to provide some real examples.